ing-bank/lion/docs/components/combobox/use-cases.md

 By default `requireOptionMatch` is set to true, which means that the listbox is leading.
 The textbox is a helping aid to quickly select an option/options.
 Unmatching input values become Unparseable, with the `IsMatchingAnOption` set as a default validator.

-When `requireOptionMatch` is set to false the textbox is leading, with the listbox as an aid to supply suggestions, e.g. an search input.
+When `requireOptionMatch` is set to false the textbox is leading, with the listbox as an aid to supply suggestions, e.g. a search input.
 This means that all input values are allowed.

 ```js preview-story
 export const optionMatch = () => html`